-Before using a barbecue, clean the barbecue thoroughly and check all gas and electric connections for cracks, splits and wear.
+Before use, ensure you clean the barbecue thoroughly and check all gas and electric connections for cracks, splits and wear.

 You can check for leaks by spraying soapy water on the connections.
 A bubble will form if there is a leak.

-Do not use a barbecue inside a garage or other enclosed areas due to the potential build up of harmful smoke and fumes.
+Do not use a barbecue inside a garage or other enclosed area due to the potential build up of harmful smoke and fumes.

 Face the facts

-Cooking on a barbecue usually involves gas or electricty with high temperatures so you should take the following precautions:
+Cooking on a barbecue usually involves gas or electricity with high temperatures, so you should take the following precautions:

 - Do not light a barbecue with the lid closed;